A Step-by-Step Guide to Filling Out the W-2 Form

 There are numerous forms of deferred compensation recognized by the IRS, each of which has its own tax code.
 The W-2 form mandates you to report as many of these forms of compensation as are relevant to your employees in Field 12.

-Some of the more common are group term life insurance benefits in excess of the $50,000 worth you can provide as a tax-free benefit and the non-taxable portion of temporary disability or sick pay.
+For instance, some common types include group-term life insurance benefits in excess of the $50,000 worth you can provide as a tax-free benefit, and the non-taxable portion of temporary disability or sick pay.
 The IRS recognizes roughly 30 different forms of deferred compensation.

 Field 13: Checkboxes for Statutory Employees, Retirement Plan, and Third Party Sick Pay